SRCF/docs/source/index.rst

 Learning
 --------

 The SRCF is run by a community of volunteers, all of which are constantly learning new things as we improve and grow the SRCF.
 Being a newcomer to many of the things in this documentation shouldn't stop you from using our systems or one day joining us.
-We've produced a series of tutorials and gathered recommended links for you below.
+We've produced a series of tutorials and gathered recommended links for you below. **These are highly recommended if you're just getting started with the SRCF or Linux.**

 Contents
 --------